-Let’s leave coal tar behind in favor of another dandruff solution.
+Let’s leave coal tar behind in favor of another kids dandruff solution.

-The Jason shampoo relies on sulfur and salicylic acid to eliminate seborrheic dermatitis.
+Jason dandruff relief shampoo relies on sulfur and salicylic acid to eliminate seborrheic dermatitis.
 You’ll need to use it at least three times per week.

 So how do these ingredients get rid of the itching and flaking?

 For one, sulfur is antimicrobial.
 Then, salicylic acid is an exfoliant.
 Together, they can treat dandruff or psoriasis.

 The healing formula also has olive, jojoba, and rosemary to soften the skin and child’s hair and rebalance the scalp.
 It also uses tea tree oil.